squid-cache/squid-cache.github.io/MergeProcedure.rst

  * and, prevent duplication of effort (your feature may be half-developed already)
  * and, sometimes the feature wanted already exists in a unexpected way.

-The core developers are often able to provide jobs of for anyone just wanting to contribute.
+Other developers are often able to provide projects for anyone just wanting to contribute.

 === Code Style ===
 There are specific coding styles used in Squid-2 and Squid-3.
 Both are different.
 They can be found (where is the most current??)